jacksmith15/job-cache-action/README.md

 A GitHub action for detecting whether a job has already run for the checked out files.

+This can be used to avoid re-running tests you have already run, speeding up delivery.
+In particular, the following cases are supported:

+- Skipping tests on a revert commit
+- Skipping tests on a (clean) squash-merge
+- Skipping tests which only depend on a subset of files (e.g. different test types, or sub-projects of a mono-repo)

 ## Usage

 ### Basic usage